Teenage refugee preparing for first Christmas in Hertfordshire after fleeing Eritrea

 "You do come across that sometimes," she said.
 "Especially when you are out with her.

-"There's always going to be people with negative opinions like that who are swayed by what they have read.
+"There's always going to be people with negative opinions like those who are swayed by what they have read.

 "It certainly doesn't affect the way we care for her."